natsu-anon/.emacs.d/README.md

 (add-to-list 'default-frame-alist '(fullscreen . maximized)) ;; works for clients as well
 ```

+### UPDATING PACKAGES

+Don't do it automatically, packages change.
+HOWTO:
+1. `<M-x> package-list-packages` any packages available to upgrade will be shown.
+2. Mark pacakges to update with `U`
+3. Execute the upgrade with `x`

 ### Project `.gitignore`

 add the following to your projects' `.gitignore` to ignore all the emacs backups and such: